23002248/Ex.No.6/README.md

-# Ex.No.6 Development of Python Code Compatible with Multiple AI Tools
+# Ex.No.6 AI-Assisted Programming and Debugging

 # Date:
 # Register no.